 How artificial intelligence is booming in Berlin

 Artificial Intelligence is changing our lives as the steam machine or electricity did 250 years ago.
 With a wave of new startups and cutting-edge research, Berlin is taking part in this revolution.
-With a total of 223 companies employing about 5,000 people and generating a turnover of 500 million Euros in 2017, Berlin is a European melting pot for innovators and visionaries in the field of AI.
+With a total of 223 companies employing about 5,000 people, Berlin is a European melting pot for innovators and visionaries in the field of AI.

 What’s behind AI?